CLASSIFICATION NO. 593

 Designation as a "Qualified Mental Health Professional" as established by the State of Oregon Mental Health Division.

-Some positions require possession of licensure granted by the State of Oregon to practice as a Psychiatrist, Psychologist, Licensed Clinical Social Worker, or a Psychiatric Nurse Practitioner.
+Possession of licensure granted by the State of Oregon to practice as a Psychiatrist, Psychologist, Licensed Clinical Social Worker, Licensed Professional Counselor, or Licensed Marital and Family Therapist.

 Some positions require, per OAR 415-051-0055, current certification or license in addiction counseling OR a current license as a health or allied provider issues by a state licensing body.